Way Too Early 2020 NBA Standings & Finals Predictions~ Western Conference Edition

 The NBA is the gift that keeps on giving.
+Kawhi is a Clipper, Lebron is a joke, and the 2020 NBA Standings will be a battle till the end!
 The western conference race in particular is quite intriguing.
 The battle for playoff positioning in the wild west will be an absolute dog fight.
 It’s an extremely deep conference and so I’m of the mindset that the margin between seeds 3-7 will be razor thin, making the west fun as hell to watch unfold in 2020.

 LeBron James, you’ve ran this league for nearly a decade straight now, but it’s time for you to take a backseat.
 Kawhi Leonard just proved he’s now the most powerful man in the NBA.
 Moving to the Clippers and acquiring Paul George in the process, who was under contract with Oklahoma City for the next two years, is the most shrewd NBA move we’ve ever seen.